 Marriage to a Cambodian Citizen

-Every country has its own laws that apply to its citizens marrying a person from a different country.
-Getting married to a Cambodian citizen with the goal of eventually bringing them to Canada to live is a process with many steps.
+Every country has laws that apply to its citizens marrying a person from a different country.
+Getting married to Cambodian citizens with the goal of eventually bringing them to Canada to live is a process with many steps.
 The Cambodian government imposes strict requirements on foreigners who marry Cambodians as an indirect way of discouraging Cambodian citizens from moving to other countries.

 If you want to bring your Cambodian spouse or partner to live in Canada, you must then file a sponsorship application for them to become a permanent resident.
 If they would like to visit you in Canada while their application is in process, they must also apply for a visitor visa.
 For more information, please see our family sponsorship page and our visitor visa page.

 Cambodian Marriage Basic Requirements

 Allow at least 31–52 days from arrival in Cambodia to wedding date to process paperwork (21 days of residency, 10 days before a wedding ceremony can proceed and an additional 3 weeks to post Intention to marry, unless a Certificate of No Impediment has been obtained previously in your home country).
 It is recommend that you give yourself more time due to preparations, weekends, holidays or unexpected delays.

 Please note that all documents must be submitted in Cambodian (Khmer) or English.
 Contact the Embassy in your home country or your Embassy in Cambodia for an authorized translator.
 If your documents are translated, be prepared to submit the original copies in your native language for verification as well as the translated version.